Code-Institute-Submissions/Milestone-Project-108/README.md

 ### Content
 - All content on the site was written by the website developer.
 ### Media
-- The photo images used in this site were obtained from Canva.com unless specifically stated below.
+- The photo images used in this site were obtained from [Canva.com](https://www.canva.com/)

 ### Code
 [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/) documentation was used as the main structure for the site, this included the following: